gooddata/GoodData-CL/README.md

 1. [download](http://github.com/gooddata/GoodData-DI/downloads) and unpack the binary distribution:

+2. Make sure that your JAVA_HOME environment variable points to your Java installation directory.
+   Please note that only the Java version 1.6 is currently supported.

-2. run the gdi.sh without arguments to get help from the unpacked distribution:
+3. run the gdi.sh without arguments to get help from the unpacked distribution:

         $ ./bin/gdi.sh
         usage: GdcDI